microsoft/finops-toolkit/docs/_docs/framework/capabilities/manage/invoicing-chargeback.md

 ## ▶️ Getting started

-Chargeback and finance integration is all about integrating with your own internal tools.
+Invoicing and chargeback is all about integrating with your own internal tools.
 Consider the following points:

 - Collaborate with stakeholders across finance, business, and technology to plan and prepare for chargeback.
 - Document how chargeback works and be prepared for questions.